 By substituting Eq.~(\ref{eq:pressure(r)}) into Eq.~(\ref{eq:darcy_law}), we solve Eq.~(\ref{eq:mass_conservation}) for $u_z$:

 Because $u_z(t)=-dH(t)/dt$, Eq.~(\ref{eq:uz}) can then be solved for $H(t)$, resulting in

 Finally, solving Eq.~(\ref{eq:H}) for permeability gives:

-Therefore, measuring the time, $t$, needed for the water meniscus to reach from $H(t=0)$ to $H(t)$ and replacing these values in Eq.~(\ref{eq:kappa}), gives the porous medium permeability.
-It is important to note that as the dynamics viscosity of water, $\mu$, changes non-trivially with temperature, the temperature of the water used in these measurements is monitored and taken into account in the estimation of the permeability.
+Determining the time $t$ needed for the water meniscus to recede from $H(t=0)$ to some height $H(t)$ and substituting these in Eq.~(\ref{eq:kappa}) then gives the porous medium permeability $\permeability$.
+In applying Eq.~(\ref{eq:kappa}) it is important to note that as the dynamic viscosity of water, $\mu$, changes non-trivially with temperature, the temperature of the water used in these measurements is monitored and taken into account in the estimation of the permeability.

-During measurements inconsistencies were observed in $\kappa$, such as an upward or downward trend in measurements performed in a row or different values on different days.
+Some inconsistencies were observed during measurements of $\permeability$, such as an upward or downward trend in measurements performed in a row or different values on different days.
 Assuming that these inconsistencies resulted from gas trapped inside the pore channels of the medium, we developed a protocol that improves repeatability and smooths out steep upward or downward permeability trends.
 First, we saturate the porous plate with hot water (around \SI{60}{\celsius}) as, at equilibrium, hot water contains less dissolved gas than cold water.
-When the system is cooled down, we expect the interstitial water within the pores to be undersaturated with gas.
+When the system is cooled down, we expect the interstitial water within the pores to be undersaturated with gas allowing any residual bubbles to be dissolved.
 The measurements are then conducted using de-aerated water.
 The permeability of the medium is calculated by averaging all the permeability values measured both on the same and on different days.
 We also performed confirmatory measurements at different locations across a plate and using different plates with the same nominal construction to determine the consistency of our media.
-Permeability values showed no variation beyond the measurement uncertainty.